cucapra/braid/docs/hacking.md

     $ npm install
     $ npm run build

-Then, you can install the `&tool;` command-line program by typing:
+Then, you can install the `ssc` command-line program by typing:

     $ npm link

 To make sure it's working, you can try running an example:

-    $ &tool; test/basic/add.ss
+    $ ssc test/basic/add.ss

 [npm]: https://www.npmjs.com/
 [Node]: https://nodejs.org/

 ## Command Line

-Type `&tool; -h` for usage.
+Type `ssc -h` for usage.
 The most important options are:

 * `-c`: Use the compiler to JavaScript.
 Otherwise, the interpreter is used instead.
 By default, this dumps the compiled JavaScript code to the standard output.
 - `-x`: When in compiler mode, run the resulting JavaScript code with `eval` and print the output.
 Together, `-cx` should give you the same output as running the interpreter (with no options at all).